abhiThere/lecker/README.md

 A checkout form appears for the user to fill out and confirm the order.
 After confirming the order, a success message pops up indicating that the order has been placed successfully.

-This web app is developed using React for delivering the best user experience.
+This web app is developed using React for building a modern user interface that delivers the best user experience.